 After taking the Sensitive Dog Class, we offer all of our C-level classes as one-on-ones, upon request.

 Time for your dog to earn their dog food?

 Let's teach him to open dresser drawers and bring your socks to you, or open the refrigerator and bring a cola!

 Got a 'touch' light?
 Cue your dog to turn it on so you don't have to enter a dark room.

 This class is geared towards those training service dogs, but anyone is welcome to join!

-Does your dog bark and lunge at people or other dogs?
+Does your dog bark and lunge at other dogs?